7 Ways to Improve Your Video Conferencing in China

 Check out Logitech’s page for more info.
 We paid about USD130.

-The result: GoToMeeting’s China edition (website in Chinese) is by far the best for screen sharing and video conferencing.
-A key advantage is that the frame-rate keeps up with the conversation.
+The result: GoToMeeting’s China edition (website in Chinese) was by far the best for screen sharing and video conferencing.
+A key advantage was that the frame-rate kept up with the conversation.
 Plus, it allows people to call in by phone too.
+Note that we were using the Chinese edition of GoToMeeting.
+The US-version shouldn’t provide as high-of-quality in China as we experienced.

 Skype is great for textual chat, so we still use it.
 But video calls are constantly dropped and screen sharing rarely works at all.